Platysma muscle: Jaw and lip movement

 The anterior portion of the platysma muscle, the thickest part of the muscle, depresses the lower jaw.
 It also draws down the lower lip and angle of the mouth in a frown.
 However, the platysma muscle plays only a minor role in depressing the lower lip, which is primarily performed by the depressor anguli oris muscle and the depressor labii inferioris muscle.

 Clinical significance

 In a similar fashion to other muscles, the platysma muscle is vulnerable to tears, strains and muscle atrophy, among many other possible conditions.

 Injury

 The platysma muscle is vulnerable to neck injuries that may penetrate it, as it is both superficial and thin.
 Penetrating trauma in the neck injuries can be defined as any that completely penetrate the platysma muscle, making it an important landmark.
-CTA (computed tomography angiography) may be used to visualise arteries and veins, such as for complex injuries from gunshot wounds or stab wounds, and is useful to image any damage to the muscle.
+Computed tomography angiography may be used to visualise arteries and veins, such as for complex injuries from gunshot wounds or stab wounds, and is useful to image any damage to the muscle.
 This minimises the number of exploratory surgeries that need to be performed, thus improving the handling of the condition.